-1 From the menu bar, select File > New, then select Layout > Editing (or press Ctrl-Shift-3).

-MotionBuilder displays a new scene using the Editing layout.
+1 From the menu bar, select File > New, then select Layout > Editing.
+MotionBuilder displays a new 3D scene using the Editing layout.
 This layout displays all the windows you need for your work in this tutorial.

-2 Click the Tutorials folder in the Asset browser.

-3 Drag the mia\rigged asset (mia\rigged.fbx file) from the Asset browser into the Viewer window, then select FBX Open > No Animation from the contextual menu as shown in the following figure.
+- 2 Click the Tutorials folder in the Asset browser. - 3 Drag the mia_rigged asset (mia_rigged.fbx file) from the Asset browser into the Viewer window, then select FBX Open > <No Animation> from the contextual menu as shown in the following figure.